• Skip to primary navigation

 4. Always slice the onions finely for best results.

-7. I prefer to use mustard oil as the cooking medium as it lends its unique taste to the fritters but feel free to use any oil of your choice.
+6. I prefer to use cold pressed mustard oil (traditional) as the cooking medium as it lends its unique taste to the fritters but feel free to use any vegetable oil of your choice.

 Here's the recipe card: